venam/blog/_posts/2017-10-28-will-for-control.markdown

 Nature has patterns yet those are ambiguous.
 Humans are biased to recognize patterns, even when there are none, memorize and repeat them.
-Learning is much more than that and school is stops here.
+Learning is much more than that and school stops here.

 We learn artificially easy problems, created by our teachers and bound by the set of formula that can be applied to solve them, more often by swapping some values.

-Those also are satisfying, as the number of buttons to press are limited, even though the insights and what is learned is narrow, we believe we're getting smarter.
+Those are also satisfying, as the number of buttons to press are limited, even though the insights and what is learned is narrow, we believe we're getting smarter.